arfc/moltres/README.md

-Magmar
+Moltres
 =====

-"Fork Magmar" to create a new MOOSE-based application.
+"Fork Moltres" to create a new MOOSE-based application.

 For more information see: [http://mooseframework.org/create-an-app/](http://mooseframework.org/create-an-app/)